 Do you need a tour?

-Whether you opt for a multi-day all-inclusive tour is really dependent on your preferred style of travel.
 Seeing much of Cusco is perfectly doable without a tour.
 It is even possible to get to Machu Picchu without a tour if you plan on just taking the train.
-Doing things on your own is way cheaper, offers more flexibility, and gives you a more authentic experience.
+Doing things on your own is much cheaper and offers more flexibility.
+It also allows you to see some of the less touristy things.
 For more info on seeing Cusco without a tour, take a look at 13 fantastic things to do in the city, many of which you can do on your own.
 Whether you take a tour or not, many of the activities in town will require the Boleto Turistico, the tourist ticket that will allow entrance into various ruins and museums.

-For many activities, such as Rainbow Mountain, the treks to Machu Picchu, and Humantay Lake, a tour may be necessary whether you don’t have your own transport or a guide is required to enter certain areas.
+For many activities, such as Rainbow Mountain, the treks to Machu Picchu, and Humantay Lake, a tour may be necessary maybe because you don’t have your own transport or a guide is required to enter certain areas.
 To see ruins around the city, like Pisac, Tambomachay, and Sacsayhuaman, a tour is not necessary, but if you want to learn more about the history of each of these sites, you can easily find a guide once in Cusco.
 For these shorter day trips, finding a tour after you arrive will generally be cheaper than booking one online ahead of time.

-If you are more comfortable having everything organized for you, there are plenty of tours that can be found online that can organize your whole trip.
-These plan everything from accommodation and sightseeing to Machu Picchu and dining.
+If you are more comfortable having everything organized for you, there are plenty of tours that can be found online that organize your whole trip.
+These companies plan everything from accommodation and sightseeing to Machu Picchu and dining.
 They often also include other activities, such as a trip to the Amazon or Lake Titicaca.

 Finding a Tour